catchpoint/WebPageTest/README.md

 * /bulktest - A php cli project that can submit a bulk set of tests, gather the results and aggregate analysis.
 * /batchtool - A python project that can submit a bulk set of tests and gather the results.

+# Contributing
+There are 2 separate lies of development under different licenses and pull requests are accepted to either of them.
+The master branch where most active development is occurring is under the [Polyform Shield 1.0.0 license](LICENSE.md) and there is an "apache" branch which is under the more permissive Apache 2.0 license.